HOME | MEET JOAN & BOBBY | SITE MAP | E-MAIL JOAN |

 iv.
 HENRY SPELKE, b.
 01 Sep 1908, Stamford, CT; d.
 Nov 2003, FL.

-PESHE SAFER (aka Peshe Quatinsky)
+PESHE SAFER (aka Peshe Quatinsky or Kovatinetz)

 Nechama's Wedding - 1921